 Just before the time of CRUSADER, suspicions had been raised about the repeated failure of U-boat patrol lines in the Atlantic to succeed in engaging convoys.
 On 19 November, the war diary of Adm.
 Doenitz, Commander of the German submarine fleet, the translated version of which has been transcribed on U-Boat Archive notes:

 A likely explanation would be that the British, from some source or other, gain knowledge of our concentrated dispositions and deviate thereby encountering perhaps boats proceeding singly.
 This knowledge could be gained by the enemy:

 2) By deciphering our radio messages.
 This matter is being continually examined by the Naval War Staff and is considered as out of the question.

 In other words, there was complete faith in the security of the German naval encryption system at this time.
-While this may have been the case (although I doubt it), what was not considered was the repetition of signals or sending of related signals through other networks, e.g. the Luftwaffe, or that of Allies.
+While this unbreakable security may have been the case for the Kriegsmarine (although I doubt it), what was not considered was the repetition of naval signals or sending of related signals through other networks, e.g. the Luftwaffe, or by Allies.
 This was of course not as much of an issue in the Atlantic, but it certainly was in the Mediterranean.